 Laboratory staff from Raleigh Water's Treatment Plant Division perform an extensive level of testing to ensure the safety of your drinking water.
-The drinking water laboratories are certified and approved by the State of North Carolina and the USEPA to perform drinking water quality analysis.
-In 2019, staff chemists, microbiologist and technicians at the drinking water laboratory collected, tested and analyzed Raleigh's drinking water between 6,000 and 7,000 times per month for many substances such as trace metals, petroleum products, pesticides and bacteria.
-During 2019, the City of Raleigh was in compliance with all state and national Drinking Water Regulations.
+Our drinking water laboratories are certified and approved by the State of North Carolina and the US-EPA to perform drinking water quality analyses.
+In 2021, staff chemists, microbiologist and technicians at the drinking water laboratory collected, tested and analyzed Raleigh's drinking water between 6,000 and 7,000 times per month for many substances such as trace metals, petroleum products, pesticides and bacteria.
+During 2021, the City of Raleigh was in full compliance with all state and national Drinking Water Regulations.
 The following data represents results for both the EM Johnson and Dempsey E. Benton water treatment plants.